255 Revealing 2022 Small Business Website Statistics

 In 2021, mobile e-commerce revenue accounted for 53.9% of U.S. e-commerce revenue.

 52% look for product reviews.

-51% of internet users also use their mobile phones to purchase products online and 66% of consumers use shopping apps on their mobile devices – be it a mobile phone or a tablet.
+51% of internet users also use their mobile phones to purchase products online, and 66% of consumers use shopping apps on their mobile devices – be it mobile phones or tablets.

 50% of total e-commerce revenue comes from mobile.